AHS-UNI/IMG-PROC/readme.md

-# IMG-PROC: A Image Processing API
+# IMG-PROC: Image Processing API

 Built using Pillow, NumPy, and FastAPI (see requirements.txt for more detail)